 A: The December SAT and ACT are the last test dates a student can receive results in time to meet our February 1 credentials deadline.
 You can access your self-reported scores link on your application checklist.
 You may update your record through February.
 Credentials submitted by this date will be used to render final decisions related to admission, scholarships, Capstone and Honors.

-Q: I know USC is one of my top choices.
+Q: I know UofSC is one of my top choices.
 May I submit my official scores now?

 Q: Is there a penalty for submitting scores ahead of the deadline?